npankov/frontend-project-lvl2/README.md

 To start you type in the terminal

     gendiff --format plain/nested/json 'firstfile.json' 'secondfile.json'
-for compare files you should choose format plain, nested or json
+To compare files you should choose output format plain, nested or json
 'firstfile.json' and 'secondfile.json' - it's the path to the file, with its name (without quotes)

 [![asciicast](https://asciinema.org/a/lKvEtEoBRy13a954ORCdy75rl.svg)](https://asciinema.org/a/lKvEtEoBRy13a954ORCdy75rl)